Entertainment (2014 film)

-Entertainment is a 2014 Indian Hindi-language action comedy film written and directed by screenwriter duo Sajid-Farhad and produced by Ramesh S. Taurani under Tips Industries Limited banner.
-Based on an original story by K. Subash, the film stars Junior - The wonder dog as the titular protagonist and Akshay Kumar, along with Tamannaah, Mithun Chakraborty, Johnny Lever, Prakash Raj and Sonu Sood.
-The film was released on 8 August 2014.
-Receiving mixed reviews from critics, it became a commercial failure.
+Entertainment is a 2014 Indian Hindi-language action comedy film written and directed by screenwriter duo Sajid-Farhad and produced by Ramesh S. Taurani under the Tips Industries Limited banner.
+Based on an original story by K. Subash, the film stars Junior: The Wonder Dog as the titular protagonist and Akshay Kumar, along with Tamannaah Bhatia, Mithun Chakraborty, Sonu Sood, Krushna Abhishek, Johnny Lever and Prakash Raj.
+The film's music was composed by Sachin–Jigar, with cinematography by Manoj Soni and editing by Steven H. Bernard.

+Entertainment was released theatrically worldwide on 8 August 2014.
+The film received mixed reviews and grossed ₹115.93 crore at the box office against a budget of ₹88 crore, falling short of breaking even.

 Plot

-The film starts with Akhil Lokhande (Akshay Kumar) getting paid for doing an ad, where he gets into a fight, as he wasn't paid the full amount of money that they had promised.
-This continues with a few other assignments, where Akhil constantly gets underpaid, resulting in a fight, ends the fight when he gets a phone call, and says he has to go somewhere.
-He then arrives on a shoot where Sakshi (Tamannaah) is shooting for her television series.
-After her shoot lets out, they go for a walk around the park, observing other couples.
-At the end of their walk, Akhil proposes Sakshi.
-Akhil and Saakshi go to her father's (Mithun Chakraborty) house, where they are told that until Akhil becomes rich, he can't marry Sakshi.
+The film begins with Akhil Lokhande getting paid for an advertisement, but a fight ensues when he is not given the full amount he was promised.
+This pattern of underpayment and resulting fights continues through several other assignments.
+Each fight ends when Akhil receives a phone call, prompting him to leave.
+He then arrives on a shoot where Saakshi is filming her television series.
+After her shoot, they go for a walk in the park, observing other couples.
+At the end of their walk, Akhil proposes to Saakshi.